Essential Mortgage Statistics to Be Aware Of

 Extrapolating the Data - Our Conclusions

-The mortgage industry of 2021 is characterized by disruption and change on a large scale.
+The mortgage industry is characterized by disruption and change on a large scale.
 The massive shift to nonbank lending and the emergence of digital services are allowing new players to deliver faster, better service.

 Customers are coming to expect an easier time when dealing with mortgage loans, and they are increasingly flocking to online lenders that promise to streamline the process.